uktrade/stream-read-ods/README.md

     - **SizeError**

-      The file appears valid as an ODS file so far, but processing hat hit a size related limit.
+      The file appears valid as an ODS file so far, but processing has hit a size related limit.
 These limits are in place to avoid unexpected high memory use.

       - **TooManyColumnsError**